We took a tour to Auschwitz. I knew that it would be a hard day.

 Auschwitz II-Birkenau was initially made for Soviet camp POW prisoners.
 All citizens were expelled from this land in order to construct the camp.

 Jews were sent to Auschwitz II-Birkenau in 1942 not to work but just to be exterminated.
 This was a death camp.
 Auschwitz II-Birkenau was constantly expanding.
 The area of new construction by the prisoners was called Mexico as it was always in chaos.
-The huge complex consisted of 422 football fields.
+The huge complex covered the equivalent of 422 football fields.
 It was as far as the eye could see.

 Auschwitz III-Monowitz was a work camp near the factory.
 It no longer remains.